z0rzi/format-ts-errors.nvim/README.md

 },
 ```

 ## How it works

-This plugin uses the `format` option of the `vim.diagnostic.open_float` function, to:
+This plugin uses the Anthropic API to generate a comprehensive explanation of the error under the cursor.

-1. Get the diagnostic message
-2. Identify the parts of the message which are types
-3. Format the types using `prettier`
-4. Place the formatted types in markdown code blocks
-5. Send the formatted message to the native `vim.diagnostic.open_float`
+If you hit the `show_AI_diagnostic` keymap, multiple times in a row, you can ask follow-up questions to the AI.